-These types of issues are often ignored because many owners are focused on growing their business and not developing contingency plans.
+These types of issues are often ignored because many owners are focused on growing their business and not developing a business contingency plan.
 Contingency plans may add costs at times if additional resources or controls are needed, but that additional costs could save thousands of dollars in lost business or other financial losses that may have otherwise occurred.
-By developing a contingency plan, the company would continue to operate with minimal disruption to its customers, vendors and employees.
+By developing a contingency plan, the company would continue to operate with minimal disruption to its customers, vendors, and employees.

-A contingency plan is a document or process that prepares a company for unforeseen events, such as loss of people, data, customers and suppliers.
+A business contingency plan is a document or process that prepares a company for unforeseen events, such as loss of people, data, customers, and suppliers.
 As the saying goes, companies don’t plan to fail, they fail to plan.
 In order to plan for an unforeseen event, the business should document key processes with standard operating procedures (SOPs) and identifies a backup person for all critical roles.
-Included in the contingency plan would be a discover recover plan (DRP) to protect the company’s information technology infrastructure (IT system).
+Included in the contingency plan would be a discovery recovery plan (DRP) to protect the company’s information technology infrastructure (IT system).

 What Is a Disaster Recovery Contingency Plan (DRP)?

 A DRP is a documented process or set of procedures to recover and protect the company’s IT system.
 While this seems similar to a contingency plan, a DRP includes backing up the company’s electronic files periodically and storing these files off-site, preferably in another city or state.